beeware/briefcase/docs/reference/platforms/linux/deb.rst

 is performed, so ``ubuntu:jammy`` and ``ubuntu:22.04`` will be identified as different versions (even though they the same version).

-You can specify any identifier you want, provided the following conditions are met:
+You can specify any identifier you want, provided the following conditions are
+met:

-1. It is a Debian-based distribution.
+1. It is a Debian-based distribution;
 2. The distribution is still supported by the vendor.
-If the distribution is EOL, ``apt update`` will fail due to expired certificates.
+If the distribution is EOL, ``apt update`` will fail due to expired certificates;
-2. The system Python is Python 3.8 or later.
+3. The system Python is Python 3.8 or later.

 Specifying ``--target`` is mutually exclusive with ``--no-docker``.